grafana/grafana/docs/sources/installation/docker.md

 ## Install plugins in the Docker container

-You can install officially-release Grafana plugins or you can install plugins from a custom URL.
+You can install official and community plugins listed on the Grafana [plugins page](https://grafana.com/grafana/plugins) or from a custom URL.

 ### Install official Grafana plugins